 Once revenue is collected and appropriated, billions of tax dollars and other revenues are invested back into the state's economy.
 Since the General Fund is Kentucky's main revenue pool, General Fund appropriations are a good place to examine how the state prioritizes the use of those dollars.
 Taken together, spending on P-12 education and post-secondary education comprises just over half of General Fund spending.

-Our Budget Invests in a Broad Array of Vital Public Services
+State Budget Funds a Broad Array of Vital Public Services